 rvm use 2.7 --default Using /usr/local/rvm/gems/ruby-2.7.0

 Step 6 – Verify Active Ruby Version

-Using following command you can check the current ruby version is used.
+Using the following command you can check the currently active ruby version.